Health experts oppose marijuana legalization

-Health experts on Wednesday expressed opposition to bills intending to legalize cannabis or marijuana if not for medicinal value as approved by the Food and Drug Administration (FDA).
+Health experts on Wednesday expressed opposition to bills intending to legalize cannabis or marijuana if not for medicinal value as approved by the Food and Drug Administration.

 The PMA also warned the public that the use of marijuana for unproven medical indications is harmful.